lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 the CA/RA are correctly enforced.
 While all fields need to be checked, special care should be taken with names, name forms, algorithm choices, and algorithm parameters.

+The vulnerability noted in {{Str23}} is mitigated in Full PKI Requests and Responses because signed attributes are always present and id-data is always used with a media-type.
+The vulnerability noted in {{Str23}}
+is not applicable to Simple PKI Requests or Responses because there is no content encryption applied.

 # IANA Considerations {#IANAConsiderations}